MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 2. WebView2s sharing the same user data folder must use the same options for **CoreWebView2Environment**.
 If not, the WebView2 creation will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
 For example, if the first WebView2 is created by **CoreWebView2Environment** with a certain **AdditionalBrowserArguments**, trying to create WebView2 from **CoreWebView2Environment** with different **AdditionalBrowserArguments** will fail.

-3. Applications can use different user data folders to isolate different contexts.
-WebView2s with different user data folders don’t share data with each other.

-For example, an application may use a different user data folder for hosting ads than for hosting application content.
-If the application supports different contexts (i.e. Work vs. Home) the app might also use different user data folders for each distinct context.
+To isolate different parts of your application or when sharing data between WebView2 controls is not needed, you may choose to use different user data folders.
+For example, an application may consist of two WebView2 controls, one for displaying ads and the other for displaying application content.
+In this scenario, developers may opt to use different user data folders for each WebView2 control.

 > [!NOTE]
 > Each WebView2 browser process consumes additional memory and disk space.
 Therefore, we recommend not running WebView2s with too many different user data folders at the same time.